 Porsche Cars Great Britain partners with Place2Be to support children’s futures

-Porsche Cars GB have announced the launch of a long-term partnership with Place2Be to improve children’s mental health, and support the career prospects of young people across the country.
+Porsche Cars GB have announced the launch of a long-term partnership with Place2Be to improve children’s mental health and support the career prospects of young people across the country.
 This is the first time the company has launched a charitable partnership of this kind.

 On behalf of Porsche Cars GB, Managing Director Marcus Eckermann said:

-“In this very unusual period with hardship and tough times for many people, we wanted to use our position as a successful business to help drive a difference.
+"In this very unusual period of hardship and tough times for many people, we wanted to use our position as a successful business to help drive a difference.
 We looked for something that would support the values of Porsche and also help our communities here in a specific and conscientious way.

-Catherine Roche, Chief Executive of Place2Be said:
+Catherine Roche, Chief Executive of Place2Be, said: